richlamdev/tf-github-admin/README.md

 for adding and removing individual collaborators (users).

 The github_repository_collaborators resource allows for the addition and removal of multiple collaborators (users) and/or teams.
+As a result the github_repository_collaborators resource was chosen to minimize the number of state resource entries created for each repository.

+The logic/workflow for creating the JSON data for this resource is as follows:

 1) Check for all team collaborators associated with a repository.